learn-academy-2023-foxtrot/week-1-assessment-RonielOverton/interview-questions.md

 1. What is git?
 What is the difference between git and Github?

-Your answer:A git is a way to pull data from a remote location.
-The difference between git and github is Git is a action to pull data,while github is a website that stores data that you can push and pull data from remotely.
+Your answer: A git is a way to pull data from a remote location.
+The difference between git and github is that a Git is a action to pull data, while github is a website that stores data that you can push and pull from remotely.

 Researched answer: Git is a version control system made for tracking changes in a developers code.
 Github is a web based git reposatory hosting service that allows revision control and code management.